endonoh0/tweeter/README.md

 !["Screenshot of tweet box"](https://github.com/endonoh0/tweeter/blob/master/docs/tweet-box.png?raw=true)
 !["Screenshot of tweets"](https://github.com/endonoh0/tweeter/blob/master/docs/tweets.png?raw=true)

-## Getting Started
+## Installation

-1. Fork this repository, then clone your fork of this repository.
+1. Clone this repository in your machine.

 2. Install dependencies using the `npm install` command.

-3. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm run start` command.
 The app will be served at <http://localhost:8080/>.

-4. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser and start tweeting!

 ## Dependencies